Unplanned Second Pregnancy, Third or Fourth Pregnancy [How to Explore Your Options]

 If you are facing an unplanned second pregnancy or don’t want to be pregnant a third time, you can choose any of the following three unplanned pregnancy options, just like any other woman:

-The first question you should ask yourself when considering your unwanted second pregnancy options is, “Am I ready to be a parent again?”
 If you already have a child, you know exactly how much time, energy and resources parenting requires.
 Are you ready to add another child to your household?
 Consider the following: